Britain's M&S raises turnaround hopes with profit beat and upgrade

-LONDON, Nov 10 (Reuters) - British retailer Marks & Spencer MKS.L on Wednesday beat forecasts for first-half profit and raised its full-year outlook, adding to evidence that its latest attempt at an elusive turnaround is delivering.
+LONDON, Nov 10 (Reuters) - British retailer Marks & Spencer MKS.L on Wednesday beat forecasts for first-half profit and raised its full-year outlook but cautioned that the reintroduction of dividends was unlikely this year as cost pressures steepen.

-The profit upgrade is only the second from M&S this century and follows one in August.
+The second profit upgrade in three months is the strongest sign yet that a turnaround effort led by chairman Archie Norman and CEO Steve Rowe is starting to bear fruit.
+Shares in the British retail brand soared 16.2% in early trade.

+The restructuring at the 137-year-old clothing and food group is focused on rejuvenating an outdated store culture, investments in technology and e-commerce and an overhaul of its real estate but it is happening in conjunction with shortages of products and workers as the economy reopens from pandemic restrictions.

+M&S said trading for the first four weeks of the second half has been consistent with growth rates reported in the second quarter and ahead of management expectations.

+It said it expected the strong demand to be sustained in the near term.

-The first-half outcome was also ahead of the profit of 176.3 million pounds made in 2019, before the COVID-19 pandemic impacted trading.
+The first-half performance was ahead of the profit of 176.3 million pounds made in 2019, before the COVID-19 pandemic impacted trading.

 Food sales increased 10.4% on 2019, while clothing and home revenue was down 1%, with full price sales up 17.3%.